 Neither Villains nor Minstrels:

-Blackface Performance in the Theatres of Saint-Domingue
+Blackface Performance in the Theaters of Saint-Domingue

 Julia Prest (St. Andrews, Scotland)

 It is widely understood that throughout its thirty-odd year history, the public theatre in the French colony of Saint-Domingue (today’s Haiti), when staging occasional black or brown roles in its predominantly French repertoire, featured white performers in dark make-up, or blackface.
 While this assumption is not necessarily a false one, the only explicit mention in the local newspapers, which constitute our richest known source of information regarding these performances, of blackface is in relation to a handful of performances of a local work, Jeannot et Thérèse (a créole-language parody of Rousseau’s Devin du village) and the dances that accompanied it.
 Here blackface is explicitly associated not with European repertoire but local repertoire and its alleged purpose is one of verisimilitude, to make white performers look more like the characters that they are playing in front of an audience well-acquainted with people of African or part-African ancestry.
 While the vast majority of actors and singers on the Saint-Dominguan public stage were white, we know of two young women of mixed racial ancestry who, exceptionally, became solo performers: Minette and her younger sister, Lise.
 Minette is understood to have eschewed performing in local works featuring black characters preferring, for reasons that can be debated, to perform only European repertoire.
 She was thus racially cross-cast when performing a series of roles that are commonly assumed to be white.
 In modern parlance, she perhaps represents an early example of colourblind casting.
 Lise, by contrast, did on at least one occasion, perform a role that is identified as being black, in none other than Jeannot et Thérèse.
 We do not know if Lise also wore skin darkening make-up, nor how dark her skin was naturally.